moa-ha/pupparazzi/README.md

 # Pupparazzi

-Pupparazz is a pet diary to manage and edit profiles of dogs.
+Pupparazz is a pet diary to manage and edit profiles of dogs.<br>
-This was my first app using full-stack.
+This was my first app using Express & JSON API's.

 ## Setup